-Two years college with courses in business, accounting, computer operation and applications.
 Two to three years progressively responsible office and administrative experience, such experience demonstrating ability to independently establish administrative and office procedures; ability to identify problems and resourcefulness to resolve them independently and on own initiative

 Demonstrated leadership ability to establish intradepartmental administrative systems and achieve orderly, accurate and timely work flow from underlying offices and units.

-Demonstrated ability to compose letters, policy statements, procedure manuals and reports on own initiative., ability to organize complex statistical and narrative reports, charts and exhibits into a complete document suitable for publication and distribution.
+Demonstrated ability to compose letters, policy statements, procedure manuals and reports on own initiative; ability to organize complex statistical and narrative reports, charts and exhibits into a complete document suitable for publication and distribution.

 Ability to type proficiently (60-75 WPM).
 Ability to edit material and ensure correct punctuation, spelling and grammar.
 Ability to perform simple mathematical calculations.

 Must possess a minimum computer competency comprised of a working knowledge of Windows or comparable system (specifically including keyboarding and mouse skills).
-Must additionally possess a working knowledge of word processing, spreadsheets, presentation development, E-mail, browsers and on-line reporting.
+Must additionally possess working knowledge of word processing, spreadsheets, presentation development, E-mail, browsers and on-line reporting.